UPPMAX/UPPMAX-documentation/docs/cluster_guides/dardel_migration.md

     The `rm` command (`rm` is short for 'remove') cannot be undone.
     Luckily, your files are on Dardel already :-)

+## Questions

+???- question "How long does the transfer take?"

+    Estimates range from 23 to 360 to gigabyte per hour.
+    This excludes the extremes of 7 and 3600 gigabyte per hour.

+    However, for large numbers of small files the metric files/seconds would be better, yet requires a benchmark.

 ## T. Troubleshooting

 ### T1. `ssh: connect to host dardel.pdc.kth.se port 22: No route to host`